 We, with the assistance of our internal specialists over information technology ("IT") system, understood and evaluated the relevant IT systems and the design, implementation and operating effectiveness of IT general control environment and key automated controls over the recognition of revenue.
-We tested the interface between the operating and financial systems and on a sample basis, compared the underlying data generated from the operating systems to the financial systems.
+We tested the interface between the operating and financial systems and on a sample basis, compared the underlying data generated from the operating system to the financial system.

-How our audit addressed the Key Audit Matter We tested, on a sample basis, revenue transactions for the current year by tracing the revenue transactions to the supporting documents, including invoices, underlying contracts, and checking the key terms and attributes from the contracts against the underlying data from the relevant IT systems.
+We tested, on a sample basis, revenue transactions for the current year by tracing the revenue transactions to the supporting documents, including revenue receipts, underlying contracts, and checking the key terms and attributes from the contracts against the underlying data from the relevant IT systems.

 On a sample basis, we performed re-computation of revenue amount as stipulated in the customer contracts from the amount which was recorded by the Group based on output method.

-Based on the procedures performed, we considered the Group's revenue recognition was supported by the evidence obtained.
+Based on the procedures described above, we considered the Group's revenue recognition of online advertising service was supported by the evidence obtained.